janvii1709/BridgeLabz-Training/README.md

 ⦁	Learned about the naming convention and implemented it by making changes in the code and pushing them again on the GitHub.

 20 Dec 2025 (Saturday) :

 ⦁ Practiced Java Arrays concepts including one-dimensional and multi-dimensional arrays.

 ⦁ Learned how to create, access, and modify arrays using loops and the length property.

 ⦁ Solved multiple array-based problems.

 ⦁ Implemented 2D arrays for storing and processing data

 ⦁ Pushed all completed problems and practice exercises to the core-java-practice branch in the gcr-codebase folder on GitHub.

+⦁ Implemented real-world Java programs like Coffee Billing System and BMI Calculator using basic input, operators, loops, and      conditional statements.

+⦁ Focused on clean code practices, proper naming conventions, and control flow using switch, if-else, and loops.

+WEEK 2

+22 Dec 2025 (Monday) :

+⦁ Learned and revised Java String concepts required for String Lab practices.

+⦁ Understood what Strings are in Java and different ways to create Strings using literals and new keyword.

+⦁ Practiced the use of escape sequences like \n, \t, \", \\ to format output properly.

+⦁ Learned how to take String input from the user using Scanner class (next() and nextLine()).

+⦁ Worked with String arrays and learned how to store and access multiple strings using loops.

+⦁ Implemented Strings as method parameters to understand how data is passed between methods.

+⦁ Practiced commonly used String class built-in methods such as: length() , charAt() , equals() , toUpperCase() , toLowerCase() ,substring().

+⦁ Pushed all completed problems and practice exercises to the core-java-practice branch in the gcr-codebase folder on GitHub.

+23 Dec 2025 (Tuesday) :

+⦁ Reviewed the supporting study material explained during the sessions to strengthen conceptual understanding.

+⦁ Learned techniques to track daily tasks, monitor progress, and improve overall productivity.

+⦁ Implemented scenario-based Java programs such as "Election Booth Manager" and "Metro Smart Card Fare Deduction" using conditions, loops, and operators.

+⦁ Practiced "Java String programs" covering string creation, input handling, and common string operations.

+⦁ Gained basic understanding of "SDLC" phases and their role in software development.

+⦁ Learned fundamentals of "Scrum methodology", including roles, ceremonies, and iterative development approach.

+⦁ Pushed all completed problems and practice exercises to the core-java-practice branch in the gcr-codebase folder on GitHub.

+24 Dec 2025 (Wednesday) :

+⦁ Studied and implemented Java Methods concepts including user-defined methods, static methods, recursive methods, and reuse of methods.

+⦁ Practiced making methods dynamic by passing inputs and returning results effectively.

+⦁ Used Java Standard Library methods and the 'java.lang.Math' class in problem-solving.

+⦁ Followed best programming practices by using variables for all inputs, fixed values, and results.

+⦁ Applied proper naming conventions for classes, methods, and variables to maintain clean and readable code.

+⦁ Learned structured coding by writing meaningful method names that clearly indicate the action and output.

+⦁ Pushed all completed problems and practice exercises to the core-java-practice branch in the gcr-codebase folder on GitHub.

+26 Dec 2025 (Friday) :

+⦁ Gained hands-on experience with "Java Strings", including string handling and commonly used string functions.

+⦁ Learned "methods and function concepts", including parameter passing and returning values from methods.

+⦁ Explored commonly used "built-in functions" such as 'Random' and 'Math' with practical examples.

+⦁ Learned how to "organize code using multiple methods" to improve readability and reusability.

+⦁ Practiced "clean coding principles and best practices" to write structured and maintainable Java programs.

+⦁ Pushed all completed problems and practice exercises to the core-java-practice branch in the gcr-codebase folder on GitHub.